Super-localization of elliptic multiscale problems: Proof of Lemma

 where we used Lemma \ref{l:L2flux}.
 For the second term, we get using the decay of the LOD basis function (c.f. \cite[Theorem 3.15]{Peterseim2021})

 Taking the maximum over all elements $\elem \in \TH$ concludes the proof.

 For proving the Riesz property \eqref{e:rb}, we first examine the linear map between the characteristic functions and the ideal LOD right-hand sides more closely.
-Similar as in the proof of Lemma \ref{l:L2flux}, the non-normalized global right-hand sides corresponding to the ideal LOD basis functions can be determined by
+Similar as in the proof of Lemma \ref{l:L2flux}, the ideal LOD basis functions and its corresponding (non-normalized) global right-hand sides are determined by